The geometry of 2-calibrated manifolds: The linearized Thom-Boardman stratification

-The Thom-Boardman-Auroux stratification is the pullback to $\mathcal{J}^r_DE_k^*$ by $j^r\pi$ of the analog of the Thom-Boardman stratification of $\mathcal{J}^r_{D}(M,\mathbb{C}\mathbb{P}^m)$ (see for example \cite{AGV82,Bo67}), together with the strata $Z_k$.
+The linearized Thom-Boardman stratification is the pullback to $\mathcal{J}^r_DE_k^*$ by $j^r\pi$ of the analog of the Thom-Boardman stratification of $\mathcal{J}^r_{D}(M,\mathbb{C}\mathbb{P}^m)$ (see for example \cite{Bo67}), together with the strata $Z_k$.
 The definition is the natural extension of the one given for symplectic manifolds by D. Auroux in \cite{Au01}.